cpausmit/BulkEm/README.md

 _./default/distributor.csv_ (the default distributor) _./default/template.eml_ (the default email template)

 WARNING: it is absolutely essential to carefully check these two files carefully.
 If there is something wrong you might be sending a ton of email to a ton of people.
 So, please, be careful.
-Once you are sure it is easy to send them off:
+Once you are sure it is easy to send them off.
+First do a test run:

   bulkEm.py

+Then when all looks good:

+  bulkEm.py --exe

 All parameters can be specified via command line just do: